Get a Library Card

 Online Card Registration

-Can't wait for the library to reopen so you can access eBooks, movies, eMagazines, and other eResources?
-Register for a temporary library card number.
-This number will allow you to place holds on items and use our eResources (with the exception of HeritageQuest) from your home, 24/7.
+You may register for a temporary library card number to access eBooks, movies, eMagazines, and other eResources.
+This number will allow you to place holds on items and use our eResources (with the exception of HeritageQuest and Ancestry.com) from your home, 24/7.
+It will also allow you to check out up to 2 items at a time, or you can upgrade your temporary card in person to a full card by showing photo ID and proof of address to check out up to 50 items.
 The temporary card number will expire in 60 days.
-Once the library reopens, you may come in and show ID to upgrade to a physical library card that will allow you to use a computer and check out physical library materials.
+To obtain a physical library card, you may come in and show ID which will allow you to use a computer and check out physical library materials.
+Children under 18 years of age will need the signature of a parent or guardian willing to accept responsibility for library materials to be borrowed in order to get a physical library card.